How to Grade Sports Cards Yourself

 • if there are any imperfections on the edges, it will lower the value of the card significantly

-See also What is a Unit in Sports Betting
+See also What is Conditioning in Sports

 How to Grade Sports Cards : PT I – Identifying Mint Cards!